Learning About Prophet Musa [FREE PRINTABLE STORYBOOK]

 Special thanks to Sis Afiyah and sis Zeinab for letting me plan this round of playdate.
 May Allah bless them both.

-Don’t forget to share the free storybook by sharing the link to this post.
+Don’t forget to share the free storybook by pinning this post to your favourite Pinterest boards!
 Barakallahu feekum!